maanijou/maanijou/README.md

 ### Hi there 👋

 I'm a programmer, researcher, and technology enthusiast!
-I am currently working as a backend engineer in Zalando.
+I am currently working as a backend engineer at Zalando.